himachal-kumar/JobBoard/frontend/README.md

 For support and questions:
 - Check the component documentation
+- Review the theme and skeleton loader guides
 - Review the code comments and JSDoc
 - Open an issue on the repository